Last updated: 06/04/2023

 Tax credit element rates:

-Severely disabled child element (for any child receiving highest care component of Disability Living Allowance): £26.60p/w, £1,385p/a
+Severely disabled child element (for any child receiving highest care component of Disability Living Allowance or Child Disability Payment.
+You will get this in addition to the child element and the disabled child element): £30.28 p/w or £1575 p/a

-Note: There is also a family element of £10.50 which will only be added if one of your children were born before April 2017.
+Note: There is also a family element of £10.50 p/w or £545 p/a which will only be added if at least one of your children was born before April 2017.

-Disability element – if you have a disability that puts you at a disadvantage of getting a job; if you are receiving a sickness or disability-related benefit: £61.81p/w, £3,220p/a
+Disability element (if you have a disability that puts you at a disadvantage of getting a job; if you are receiving a sickness or disability-related benefit): £70.86 p/w or £3685 p/a

-Severe disability element – if you receive the highest rate of the care component of Disability Living Allowance, higher rate of Attendance Allowance or enhanced daily living component of Personal Independence Payment: £26.67p/w, £1,390p/a
+Severe disability element (if you receive the highest rate of the care component of Disability Living Allowance, higher rate of Attendance Allowance or enhanced daily living component of Personal Independence Payment or enhanced daily living component of Adult Disability Payment): £30.67 p/w or £1595 p/a

 Note: If you are entitled to the severe disability element, you will get the disability element paid as well.